ElectroXD/StudyFlux/README.md

 ---

-*this is still on beta testing, I might finished it in the mid of 2026*
+*this is still on development, I might finished it in the mid of 2026*

 *until, you can follow me on my social media for more updates*